ansys/pyscadeone/doc/source/api/svc/fmu_export.rst

 .. _FMU/FMI: https://fmi-standard.org/

-This section contains the classes related to Scade One FMU Export.
+This section contains the classes related to Scade One FMU export.

-The FMU Export supports the FMI 2.0 version for Model-Exchange and Co-Simulation.
+The FMU export supports the FMI 2.0 version for Model-Exchange and Co-Simulation.

 The principle is to build a FMU package from a given Scade One operator.
 This operator has to be a root operator of a code generation job,